DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-06-04-provider-context.md

 When candidates 'get things wrong' in other ways, providers don't know if it's because the guidance is unclear.

-## Hypothesis

-By showing providers the guidance and questions to candidates in context, as they read an application, we can help them understand the candidate response.
+If we show providers the guidance and questions to candidates in context, as they read an application, we can help them understand the candidate response

 ## Design proposal